Azure/AppConfiguration/examples/README.md

 ### azure-appconfiguration-sample

-This example shows how to use the basic features of Azure App Configuration in a in Java Spring cloud application.
+This example shows how to use the basic features of Azure App Configuration in a in Java Spring cloud console application.

 ### azure-appconifugration-refresh-sample